 Cloud computing is redefining the way many internet services are provided.
 Instead of building private data centers and buying several servers, it is feasible for the providers to use bandwidth and computing resources of cloud service providers.
 Several initiatives have been undertaken to reduce energy consumption by incorporating more efficient practices and technologies for minimizing environmental impacts.
 For instance, NetFlix offers unlimited online streaming videos for a monthly subscription at subsidized rates.
-Additionally, game-on-demand has a very strong growth potential and the service providers are expected to incorporate these features in their packages over the next few years.
+Additionally, game-on-demand has very strong growth potential and the service providers are expected to incorporate these features in their packages over the next few years.

-However, inefficiency in streaming video content owing to limited bandwidth is expected hamper data center video on demand market growth over the next seven years.
-Further, privacy concerns and limited rights of content can act as a challenge for the industry growth.
+However, inefficiency in streaming video content owing to limited bandwidth is expected to hamper data center video on demand market growth over the next seven years.
+Further, privacy concerns and limited rights of content can act as a challenge for industry growth.

 The data center video on demand market can be segmented into three main categories including VOD server, video server, and Storage Area Network (SAN).
-SAN uses the concept of combined shared and compute storage, thereby eliminating the requirement of separate storage array.
+SAN uses the concept of combined shared and compute storage, thereby eliminating the requirement of a separate storage array.
 It replaces the traditional storage form, offering higher performance and lower cost advantage.

 North America is projected to be the dominant region owing to the availability of advanced technologies offering server virtualization for data-generation and business operations.
 Asia Pacific is expected to witness significant growth over the forecast period owing to the infrastructural advancements.
 Additionally, growing number of data warehouses and center retrofits in countries such as India and China are also expected to generate high-growth prospects